TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-restore-database.md

      	    "order": 12,
             "visibility": "resource_type_dropdown == db",
             "controlType": "textbox",
-            "displayLabel": "What is the database that was deleted?", "infoBalloonText": "Enter the name of the database that was deleted and you want to restore.", "required": false
+            "displayLabel": "What was the database that was deleted?", "infoBalloonText": "Enter the name of the database that was deleted and you want to restore.", "required": false
-        },
-	{
-            "id": "error_descr",
-            "order": 999,
-            "controlType": "multilinetextbox",
-            "displayLabel": "What was the error message?",
-            "infoBalloonText": "Enter the error message received when trying to restore", "required": false
         },
     {